geonetwork/doc/source/customizing-application/configuring-faceted-search.rst

       "field": "tag.default",
       "include": ".*",
       "size": 10
+    },
+    "meta": {
+      "caseInsensitiveInclude": true
     }
   }

 include and exclude properties can be used to filter values too.
+A meta caseInsensitiveInclude can be added as Elasticsearch facet filter is case sensitive by default.

 Aggregations can be collapsed by default and visible to users depending on roles: